Amarnadh2001/BharatIntern/README.md

 # BharatIntern
-Bharat Internship as a Full Stack Web Developer
+Bharat Internship as a Full Stack Web Developer....
+It is an One Month Internship